Tamoxifen and Ovarian Cancer: When a Breast Cancer Drug Becomes Part of Your Story

 Recurrent or Advanced Epithelial Ovarian Cancer

-One research study found that among 30 patients with persistent or recurrent epithelial ovarian cancer, 2 had complete remissions and 10 had disease stabilization lasting an average of 11.5 months, with no significant toxicity.
+What came after: A later research study of 30 patients with persistent or recurrent epithelial ovarian cancer found 2 complete responses and 10 patients with disease stabilization lasting an average of 11.5 months, with no significant toxicity.
 One complete remission lasted 41 months.
-Those aren’t dramatic numbers, but for patients who’ve run out of other options, stable disease can mean real time and real quality of life.

-Low-Grade Serous Ovarian Cancer (LGSOC)
+Low-Grade Serous Ovarian Cancer (LGSOC): Not Recommended

 What Does “Clinical Benefit” Actually Mean?